marse27/SkewHeap_LeftistHeap/README.md

 - `LeftistHeapNat`: An implementation of Leftist Heaps over `nat`.
 - `SkewHeapNat`: An implementation of Skew Heaps over `nat`.

-Both modules include definitions, operations, and associated lemmas to verify correctness properties such as heap order and element membership.

 ---

 ## Features